 - Inner-city buses and Uber can provide an alternative option for getting around some towns.

 - Driving in Costa Rica can be stressful and add a lot to your tight budget.
-If you are traveling alone, avoid renting a car – as the costs will add up.
+If you are travelling alone, avoid renting a car – as the costs will add up.

 READ NEXT: The REAL Cost of Living in Costa Rica

-Although it is possible to backpack around Costa Rica on a budget, eating out can really make a dent in your budget, as most restaurants in Costa Rica charge around $10/meal.
+Costa Rican cuisine is definitely a highlight of the trip!
+Although Costa Rica travel is possible on a budget, eating out can really make a dent in your budget.

-Making sure you get enough to eat is important while backpacking.
-Costa Rica, luckily, does have some fabulous restaurants around the country, so if your budget permits, do check out some local spots where local ingredients and flavours are expertly combined with international trends to create an amazing fusion of delicious healthy meals!
-Our favourite dish was at La Vida Buena restaurant in Playa Avellanas, Costa Rica.
+Costa Rica also has some fabulous restaurants around the country.
+If your budget permits, do check out some local spots where local ingredients and flavours are expertly combined with international trends to create an amazing fusion of delicious, healthy meals!

 San Jose